nikoly/pact-contract-test/README.md

-This is a use case for Pact framework, that allows to do contract testing.
-Contract testing with Pact allows to run the tests faster than e.g., integration or system tests.
+ A use case for Pact framework, which allows doing contract testing.
+Contract testing with Pact allows running the tests faster than, e.g., integration or system tests.

 [Pact](http://www.pact.io/)

 # Before Start

-To install working environment for python and the project dependencies run the script
+To install working environment for Python and the project dependencies run the script

     ./setup.sh